ishaanshah/botanical-trees/README.md

 ![Banner](./media/banner.png)

 ## Requirements
-I recommend using conda environments for managing dependancies.
-I have provided a conda environment setup file which provides all the dependancies needed for the project.
+I recommend using conda environments for managing dependencies.
+I have provided a conda environment setup file which provides all the dependencies needed for the project.
 Create a conda environment by running:
 ```bash
 conda create --name <env> --file requirements.txt
 ```